-There are 8.2 million Vietnam era veterans and over 2.3 million veterans of the Iraq and Afghanistan era.
+There are 18.2 million Vietnam era veterans and over 2.7 million veterans of the Iraq and Afghanistan era.
 But no one ever talks about what life is like for veterans after they come home and the parades and celebrations are over.
-The hard facts of war mean that many suffer from some degree of post-traumatic stress disorder.
-The effects of war don’t end once veterans are home in their living rooms.
+The hard facts of war mean that many suffer from some degree of post-traumatic stress.
+The effects of Military Service don’t end once veterans are home in their living rooms.

-Over 50% of military personnel do not seek any type of service from the VA and all the outstanding nonprofits servicing Veterans.
-They aren’t given a guide on how to readjust, what to do, where to go, or who to trust.
+Over 50% of military personnel do not seek any type of service from the VA and all the outstanding Veteran Servicing Organizations.
+Many weren’t given a guide on how to readjust, what to do, where to go, or who to trust.
 Veterans leave a high-adrenaline, structured, group-centered life and come home to a life that is slower and unstructured and are unaware or unable to find the support needed.
 They leave a life filled with purpose and come home to no purpose.
 They leave a life where they were relied on by many and felt powerful and come home to being relied on by no one and feeling invisible and powerless.
 Over 22% of veterans commit suicide because of this struggle to transition from service to civilian life.

 Veterans R&R strives to be a strong support system for veterans by:

-- getting them out of the house.
+- getting them out of isolation.
 When you feel as if you are alone, it is often easier to stay that way—alone at home.
-Offering fun events once a month gets veterans off the couch and into a safe social setting.
+Offering fun events or working with a horse gets veterans out of isolation and into a safe social setting.

 - giving them a formed, safe group of members who understand each other.
-Veterans have a shared language, a shared experience, and a shared set of challenges in everyday life.
-Talking to someone who “gets” you right away is the ultimate release and relief.
+Veterans have a shared language, a shared experience, and a shared set of challenges in everyday life multiplied by military service Talking to someone who “gets” you right away is the ultimate release and relief.

 - giving them a purpose.
 Everyone needs a reason to get up in the morning.
-Our members are asked to participate in three events per year.
+Our members are given the opportunity to develop a relationship with a Wild American Mustang Horse giving them a goal or a sense of purpose they might be missing.
+Additionally we offer guided fishing and hunting excursions allowing them to get out of there element for a morning, afternoon or weekend.
+We also provide opportunities for volunteering in many ways.
 Volunteering gives veterans a goal and a purpose that might be missing.